bengisusaahin/bengisusaahin/README.md

 </a>

 <div align="left">
-A passionate software engineer from Turkey.
+A passionate Android developer from Turkey.
 With 3 years of IT experience, I've honed my skills as a creative and results-oriented full-stack web and mobile developer.
 My journey includes overseeing infrastructure and driving software projects.
 I'm an avid enthusiast of web, mobile, and game development, as well as UI /UX design and project management.

 - 🌱 I’m currently learning **Android Studio**